jaeyumn/jaeyumn/README.md

 <!-- introduce -->
 안녕하세요 👋

-I am a junior developer, and very interested in developing user-oriented services through communication with users.
+I'm a junior developer, and very interested in developing user-oriented services through communication with users.

 I listen to and accept other people's opinions and advice.
 I veiw critical perspectives as oppurtunities for improvement, and through feedback, I look for directions in which I can grow.